Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Trees/Trees.md

 Each child of a given node, makes a tree of its own, this is called a subtree, because of this, logic that can be applied to a tree, can also be applied to its child elements or subtrees.

+Also intrestingly there are n - 1 edges in a tree with with n nodes.

 ![[Tree 1.png]]

 ## Key terminology